helinus/ForgeEssentialsWikiFork/Snooper-Info.md

 ## Info send:
 You can't toggle this response off completely.
-Toggle-able settings are marked with this: *(The setting to toggle)
+Toggle-able settings are marked with this: *(The setting to toggle) All of the info is send as a JSON string.
 ### Server Info

 * The server IP/hostname *(send_IP)